hideyukiinada/examples/3rdparty/keras/imdb.md

 Here is [the example code with my tweaks](https://github.com/hideyukiinada/examples/blob/master/3rdparty/keras/imdb.py).

 Let's have a look at the result.
 Please note that "Average Pooling:True" means that the word sequence was *not* kept.
 "Average Pooling: False" means that the word sequence was kept.
+What average pooling does is to take the embedding (vector) assigned to each word and take an average for the entire sentence.
+I also wrote an example code for this.

 ### Accuracy
 ####  Word sequence was *not* kept